 What about the rainforests of Colombia and Ecuador that we are trying to save?

 These are probably among the richest biodiversity areas I have ever seen.
 In Colombia, I saw 40 different primate species in a small area!
 It is both beautiful and sad to see how Indigenous communities in some of these areas have started to hunt some of these amazing animals with guns and rifles.
-It is now really difficult to see the bigger mammals and primates of the area, because they are hiding much more and, almost certainly, their numbers have decreased.
+It is now really difficult to see the bigger mammals and primates of the area.
+They are hiding much more and, almost certainly, their numbers have decreased.
 Part of my task there was to talk to locals and educate them.
 I was asking them questions like “Why do you think you don’t see certain animals anymore?”.

-And they would say that there are more humans in the area, that there’s more noise from the enterprises that are exploiting the natural resources, etc. So I tried to make them reflect on that and come up with solutions.
-All of them were always referring to the current situation with the Spanish word “antes,” which mean “before”: “before there was no plastic here,” “before there was no noise.”
+And they would say that there are more humans in the area.
+There’s more noise from the enterprises that are exploiting the natural resources, etc. So I tried to make them reflect on that and come up with solutions.
+All of them were always referring to the current situation with the Spanish word “antes,”.
+It means “before”: “before there was no plastic here,” “before there was no noise.”
 It is really sad to see how things have changed.
-They don’t even have enough fish anymore, because some rivers are polluted or the areas where fish lay eggs have dried up due to deforestation.
+They don’t even have enough fish anymore.
+Some rivers are polluted or the areas where fish lay eggs have dried up due to deforestation.
 So now they are fishing with nets, which is far more aggressive for the ecosystem.

 How do you teach that to younger generations, which won’t be able to recall this “antes” that older Indigenous people can remember?

-I think we are talking about two separate things: one being, how can I bring hope to these Indigenous people that can’t find food; and my classroom in Israel, which is totally disconnected from this whole situation.
-So in order to bring children hope, it is important to let them understand that there is something going on and that what we do in our daily lives may have an impact.
-Knowledge is power, right?
-In terms of This is My Earth, it is amazing that we let children vote in schools to protect these natural areas we claim we will protect.
+In terms of This is My Earth, it is amazing that we let children vote in schools.
+We want them to protect these natural areas we claim we will save.
 So we are empowering them and we, as TiME, are also being empowered by them.
-We are offering the chance to make a decision based on what they’ve learned with us.
-Concepts such as fragmentation, biological corridors, the food chain, or the keystone species will become a part of their education, so they can take a valid decision based on their own thinking and learning.
+This is My Earth offers the chance to make a decision based on what they’ve learned with us.
+Concepts such as fragmentation, biological corridors, the food chain, or the keystone species will become a part of their education.
+We want them to take a valid decision based on their own thinking and learning.
 With TiME, children feel the power to make an impact.

 How will you bring conservation to the classroom with This is My Earth?